khetansarvesh/Classification---From-Scratch/README.md

   Please refer to the pdf uploaded above named 'Logistic Regression (LR)' to get access to all my notes and the code implementation of this algorithms

   ## 3. Naive Bayes (NB)
-  Please refer to following link to access this project where I have solve a spam mail detection problem which is a classificatoin problem using naive bayes algorithm and here i     have implemented naive bayes algorithms from complete scratch without using any sklearn or other equivalent ML library
+  Please refer to following link to access this project where I have solved a spam mail detection problem which is a classificatoin problem using naive bayes algorithm and here I     have implemented naive bayes algorithms from complete scratch without using any sklearn or other equivalent ML library

   https://github.com/khetansarvesh/Spam_Mail_Detection--From_Scratch